 The National Aids Memorial is an organization set up around the global fight against AIDS and HIV.
 The organization’s Pedro Zamora Young Leaders Scholarship is one mode of spreading that mission.

-Here, scholarship winners receive tuition and expense coverage, while numerous applicants actually win awards each year.
+Here, scholarship winners receive tuition and expense coverage, while numerous applicants win awards each year.
 Winners are decided and announced every August.

 3. JBF Scholarship